-Where transfer credit is being awarded from another university, prior failures will also be counted.
-At Laurier, you are permitted a maximum of 5.0 credits in failures.
-Where transfer credit is being awarded from another university, prior failures will be counted towards this maximum.
-Any failures over the 5.0 credit maximum will require you to withdraw from the university.
+Where transfer credit is being assessed from another university, prior failures will also be counted.
+At Laurier, you are permitted a maximum of 5.0 credits in failures and prior failures will be counted towards this maximum.
+If you reach the maximum, you will be required to withdraw from the university.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×